 - Confidential counseling-Life can be stressful.
 That's why LifeResources provides confidential, short-term counseling services, available 24 hours a day, 365 days a year.
 Whether you need guidance mentoring a staff member, help handling a troubled teen or if you're experiencing a stressful work situation, highly trained clinicians will listen to your concerns and provide referrals for face-to-face services.
 Clinicians can provide assistance with a variety of issues, including anxiety, depression, stress, grief, loss and life adjustments and relationship/marital concerns.
 There is no separate cost to you for using this service. - Adult and eldercare services-To help support adult and elderly dependents, LifeResources includes a wide range of information and resources about caregiving and housing options, chronic illness support, transportation and meal services as well as senior activity groups.
 If your family member needs more personalized assistance, a LifeResources counselor will work with you to locate a resource that meets your specifications. - Child and family care services-Services include information, consultation and online resources on adoption, summer camps, daycare, parenting and more.
 If you need a new or different childcare service-even on short notice-a LifeResources counselor will work with you to find options that meet your requirements.
-In addition, the FamilySource program can help parents navigate care for children with special needs (click here for details). - Convenience services-Too much to do and too little time to get it all done?
-The worklife specialists at ComPsych can do the research for you and provide qualified referrals and customized resources for child and elder care, moving, pet care, college planning, home repair, buying a car, planning an event, selling a house and more. - Financial services-Have financial questions?
-With LifeResources, you can get answers about budgeting, debt management, tax issues and other money concerns from on-staff certified public accountants (CPAs), Certified Financial Planners® and other financial experts.
-If you have questions about your taxes or need investment advice, LifeResources provides unlimited, free phone consultations with credentialed financial professionals.
+In addition, the FamilySource program can help parents navigate care for children with special needs (click here for details).

-All active employees regularly scheduled to work 20 or more hours per week are eligible to receive a service award, beginning on their fifth service anniversary, and every five years thereafter.
+All active employees regularly scheduled to work 20 or more hours per week are eligible to receive a service award. beginning on their fifth service anniversary, and every five years thereafter.
 Employees on an approved leave of absence are eligible to receive their service award upon their return to work.
 Employees represented by a bargaining unit may be eligible in accordance with the applicable bargaining agreement.
 Contract employees are not eligible for service awards.